 Deplaning ensued at last, and I found myself standing in the exact same United customer service line that I had stood in for an hour on day one.
 Oh, the irony.
 Not relishing the thought of spending another hour in this damn line, and not wanting to get stuck in Chicago overnight again, I called United while waiting in line, in the hopes that I’d get through on the phone before I got through the line.
 My gamble paid off, I got myself booked on another flight to Portland, and I snickered at the suckers still standing in line as I set out at a leisurely pace to find food.

 I settled on Panda Express in Concourse C and sat down to eat my meal.
-Someone behind me called my name and I was startled to see the girl from the plane.
+Someone behind me called my name and I was startled to see the woman from the plane.
 This is the sort of coincidence that happens in movies, but apparently my screenwriter sucks because it does me no good whatsoever to hit it off with an intelligent, beautiful, married woman.
 Nevertheless, we chatted some more and it was time well spent.
 I eventually excused myself to go catch my flight and we wished each other luck (she had also had to rebook a connecting flight after our delay).

 As it turned out, a flight attendant was missing.
 They only had two flight attendants, and they needed three before they could board the plane.
 Thirty minutes passed, the attendant finally arrived, the plane was boarded, and from there everything went like clockwork.
 It was a four hour flight to Portland.
 After landing, we were at a gate within minutes, the jetway was docked faster than I’ve ever seen it docked before, Steve and Candice met me outside security, and my bag was one of the first on the conveyor.